jemrobinson/mATLASplotlib/docs/source/getting_started.rst

     with mATLASplotlib.canvases.Simple(shape="square") as canvas:
         canvas.plot_dataset(hist, style="scatter", label="Generated data", colour="black")

-The two shapes preferred in the ATLAS style guide are "square" (600 x 600 pixels) and "landscape" (600 x 800 pixels).
+The three shapes preferred by the ATLAS style guide are "square" (600 x 600 pixels), "landscape" (600 x 800 pixels) and "portrait" (800 x 600 pixels).
 Here we have chosen to use "square".

 After setting up the canvas, we can plot the dataset we constructed earlier using the :py:meth:`plot_dataset <.BaseCanvas.plot_dataset>` method.